AlexanderBS468/tech-notes/README.md

 If `DOCS_AUTH_ENABLED=1` is set without `DOCS_AUTH_USER` and a password via `DOCS_AUTH_PASSWORD_HASH`, the app returns `500` and does not open publicly.

 Basic Auth sends the password in the request header, so a public server should use HTTPS.
 The hash in `.env` avoids storing the plain password on the server, but it does not replace HTTPS.

+Important notes:

+- bcrypt hashes contain `$`, so wrap the hash in single quotes in `.env`
+- if the hash reaches the container without proper quoting, part of it may be lost and `password_get_info()` will show `unknown`
+- after changing `.env`, recreate the container; a simple restart may not reload environment variables
+- browsers cache Basic Auth for the current address; use an incognito window, another port, or `curl -u user:password` for a clean test
+- `password_hash()` creates a different hash every time for the same password; this is expected
+- generate hashes with `PASSWORD_BCRYPT` directly, without a custom redefined constant

 ## Docker